thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/index.md

-The **ThingsBoard MQTT Broker** facilitates MQTT client connectivity, message publishing, and distribution among subscribers.
+**TBMQ** is an industry-ready MQTT broker developed and distributed under the ThingsBoard umbrella that facilitates MQTT client connectivity, message publishing, and distribution among subscribers.

-You can refer to the ThingsBoard MQTT Broker documentation to set up the broker and understand its primary features, including the MQTT protocol.
+You can refer to the TBMQ documentation to set up the broker and understand its primary features, including the MQTT protocol.

 <div class="doc-features row mt-4">
     <div class="col-12 col-sm-6 col-lg col-xxl-6 col-4xl mb-4">
         <a class="feature-card" href="/docs/mqtt-broker/getting-started-guides/what-is-thingsboard-mqtt-broker/">
             <img class="feature-logo" src="/images/feature-logo/thingsboard-logo.svg"/>
-            <div class="feature-title">What is ThingsBoard MQTT Broker?</div>
+            <div class="feature-title">What is TBMQ?</div>
             <div class="feature-text">
                 <ul>
                     <li>Features</li>